cobratbq/goutils/README.md

   - `errors` - provides error handling utils: basic functions, `Context(..)`, `Stacktrace(..)`.
   - `testing` - additional functions for `testing`, useful specifically for writing tests.
   - ...
+- `structure` - composite data-structures that represent basic concepts.
-- `encoding` - various encodings, grouped by encoding-type.
+- `codec` - encoding/decoding, various codings for representing a concept as a basic data-type, grouped by coding-type.
+- `types` - (syntax) type-based constants and definitions.

 The goal for these utils is _not_ to provide advanced, best-of-breed implementations or scientifically perfected algorithms.
 In the first place, it is to provide workable solutions, that may be fine-tuned if reasonable/feasible.
 That way, we can select external dependencies based on highly optimized or highly specialized function.